• Close up of Roulette Wheel with Chips

-The LGCA licenses gaming employees to ensure they meet the standards of honesty and integrity of working in the gaming industry.
-This type of employee licensing is a requirement in most jurisdictions across North America.
-All employees working at Manitoba Liquor & Lotteries or at any casino in the province must be licensed by the LGCA.
+The LGCA licenses gaming employees to ensure they meet the standards of honesty and integrity required to work in the gaming industry.
+Gaming employee licensing is a requirement in most jurisdictions across North America.
+All employees working for Manitoba Liquor & Lotteries or any casino in the province must be licensed by the LGCA.

 Terms and Conditions